Shrek 2: Novels

 Shrek 2: The Movie Storybook was published by Scholastic in 2004.
 It was written by Tom Mason and Dan Danko and illustrated by Michael Koelsch.

 Sequels and spin-offs

 Shrek 2 was followed by two sequels; Shrek the Third was released on May 18, 2007, while Shrek Forever After was released on May 21, 2010.
-A fifth film is in development, releasing on June 30, 2027.
+A fifth film, Shrek 5, is in development, releasing on June 30, 2027.

 A spin-off film Puss in Boots was released on October 28, 2011, and focuses on the character of Puss in Boots, who was introduced in this film.
 On November 6, 2018, it was reported by Variety that Chris Meledandri had been tasked to reboot both Shrek and Puss in Boots, with the original cast potentially returning.
-Puss in Boots: The Last Wish was released on December 21, 2022.
-It is a sequel rather than a reboot.
+Puss in Boots: The Last Wish was released on December 21, 2022; it is a sequel rather than a reboot.